mikecroucher/awesome-MATLAB/README.md

 * [Raspberry Pi Support from MATLAB](http://uk.mathworks.com/hardware-support/raspberry-pi-matlab.html) - Acquire sensor and image data from your connected Raspberry Pi.
 * [Rasperry Pi IO Support for Octave](http://github.com/octave-de/octave-rpi-gpio) - Control Rasperry Pi GPIO Port from Octave.
 * [CPU Info](https://de.mathworks.com/matlabcentral/fileexchange/33155-cpu-info) - Read various bits of information about the CPU and operating system.

+## High Performance Computing in MATLAB

+* [Parallel Computing Toolbox](https://uk.mathworks.com/products/parallel-computing.html) - Mathworks Toolbox.
+Provides support for various parallel programming paradigms to scale MATLAB to 1000s of CPU cores and GPUs.
+Also helps make maximum use of your laptop if that's the only hardware you have.
+* [MATLAB on the NVIDIA GPU Cloud](https://ngc.nvidia.com/catalog/containers/partners:matlab) - Running MATLAB on the NVIDIA GPU Cloud.

 ## Image Processing and Computer Vision